-Embedded Accommodation Description Recommendations for Use Braille Transcript (for ELA listening passages) A braille transcript of the closed captioning created for the listening passages.
-The braille transcripts are available in the following braille codes: ELA UEB contracted Note: UEB uncontracted will be offered in grades 3-6 during the 2018-19 school year See Braille Test Administration Manual Students may have difficulty hearing the listening portion of the passage and also do not have enough functional vision to read the closed captioning provided for the passage.
+Embedded Accommodation Description Recommendations for Use Braille transcript (for ELA listening passages) A braille transcript of the closed captioning created for the listening passages.
+The braille transcripts are available in the following braille codes: ELA • UEB Contracted See Assistive Technology Manual Students may have difficulty hearing the listening portion of the passage and also do not have enough functional vision to read the closed captioning provided for the passage.
 These students who have dual sensory impairment AND who use braille on a regular basis during instruction may have access to Braille Transcripts.
 These students must be registered in TIDE, or members' comparable platform, for both Braille and Closed Captioning.
 The use of this accommodation may result in the student needing additional overall time to complete the assessment.
 Any transcripts, descriptions, captions or content embossed during testing must be collected and securely destroyed in order to protect the security of the test content.
 Closed captioning (for ELA listening items) Printed text that appears on the computer screen as audio materials are presented.
 Must be set in TIDE prior to testing.
 Students who are deaf or hard of hearing and who typically access information presented via audio by reading words that appear in synchrony with the audio presentation may need this support to access audio content.
 For many students who are deaf or hard of hearing, viewing words (sometimes in combination with reading lips and ASL) is how they access information presented orally.
 It is important to note, however, that some students who are hard of hearing will be able to listen to information presented orally if provided with appropriate amplification and a setting in which extraneous sounds do not interfere with clear presentation of the audio presentation in a listening test.